 - Matthew Pierce, Program Officer, Robert Wood Johnson Foundation

-This event will also mark the launch of two new publications from PACE:
+This event also marked the launch of two new publications from PACE:

 Youth Civic Engagement for Health Equity and Community Safety: How Funders Can Embrace the Power of Young People to Advance Healthier, Safer Communities for All, a detailed report distilling the results of interviews and research, on the impact of youth civic engagement for community health and safety outcomes, by Jme McLean of Mesu Strategies, LLC.